 One of the Cycladic figurines depicts an aulos player.
 Since this instrument is represented in one of the earliest Cycladic figurines, and is known from throughout ancient Greek history, and ubiquitous in the Athenian era, we can consider this a very likely instrument to appear in an ancient quartet.

-The aulos likely played only a handful of notes, but its power was in its unusual, haunting tones.
-It probably served a purpose similar to the Scottish bagpipe; setting a tone; creating a constant drone to which the other instruments could play over.
+The aulos likely played only a handful of notes, but its power was in its unusual, haunting tones, and it could produce an enormous range of notes and sounds.
+Sometimes, it probably served a purpose similar to the Scottish bagpipe; setting a tone; creating a constant drone to which the other instruments could play over.
+But it was also an expressive instrument in its own right, and, very importantly, it was loud.
+Its melodies could accompany an entire chorus.

 An aulos would have been a perfect instrument for a traveling musician, but I suspect that an aulos player, an aulette, would have been comfortable with other wind instruments.
 In fact, the syrinx, or pan flute, was invented in the Cycladic islands around the same time as the oldest known Cycladic figurines.
 I will propose that a professional traveling aulette also played a flute or a syrinx.